Joshua Foster (👋) and Shannon Rawski

 Subject to Constraints:

-$$ \sum \theta = 1, \quad \theta \geq 0, \quad \rho < 1, \quad \gamma> 0 $$Standard random utility models cannot separately identify the intensity parameter $\gamma$ from the variance of the unobserved noise $\varepsilon$.
+$$ \sum \theta = 1, \quad \theta \geq 0, \quad \rho \leq 1, \quad \gamma> 0 $$We employ the LLAMA 3.1 8B model as our AI manager.

 Prompt the model with strategic initiatives and directives.